 Not a presentation but a conversation.
-Not an event but a way of life.
+Not a program but a way of life.

 You may be wondering what is Intentional Disciplism?
 It is a movement to equip Christians to be deliberate in fulfilling the mandate of the Great Commission, to make disciples of the nations (Matt.
 28:19-20).
 Our ministry does not just focus on evangelism alone or just making converts for Jesus Christ, but our focus is on discipling and growing individuals to spiritual maturity.
 Our churches are full of people who made a decision for Christ, however many are still on milk because we have failed to nurture them beyond the elementary stage of faith (1 Cor.
 3:1-3) At RJ Alexander Ministries and Intentional Disciplism we teach that evangelism is not a separate component from discipleship but evangelism is done within the context of the discipleship process.
 We (go) evangelize to share the good news so that the spiritually dead can hear and receive the gospel of Jesus Christ.
 We disciple (baptize and teach) the spiritual babes once they have received the gospel to become spiritually mature disciple makers.

 Our coaching sessions and training workshops are power-packed, interactive and leave the attendees with a passion to implement the strategies of Intentional Disciplism.

 Office: (240) 695-6135

 "Impactful!"
 "Minister Reggie is laboring to shift the paradigm of how Christian discipleship is approached, and emphasizing the teaching of Jesus' model necessary to make disciples that become effective disciple makers."

 Matthew 28:19-20- Make Disciples